Dental crown alternatives. -

-Placing a filling instead of a crown, especially one that will need to be quite large, isn't typically considered to be ideal treatment.
-You cannot expect a filling to give the same type of longevity or create the perfect shape and anatomy like a crown can.
+Placing a filling as an alternative, especially one that will need to be quite large, typically isn't considered to be ideal treatment.
+You can't expect a filling to give the same type of longevity, or have as an ideal shape, as a crown.

-Additionally, fillings do not provide the same level of protection from fracture.
+Additionally, fillings don't provide the same level of protection from fracture.
 Without a crown a tooth may crack or break sometime in the future, possibly irreparably.
-However, despite these tradeoffs, a filling approach often works out just fine.
+However, despite these trade offs, a filling approach often works out just fine.

 Certainly, having a filling placed now does not preclude the placement of a dental crown later.
 And, in fact, in most cases even if a filling has been placed, it would still be prudent to go ahead and have a dental crown made for the tooth whenever circumstances (financial or time) permit.

-Delaying a crown can provide an appropriate alternative in some situations.
+Delaying placement can provide an appropriate alternative in some situations.
 At other times, it might make the absolute worst choice.
 For this reason, you should never choose this option without the advice and concurring opinion of your dentist.

-In the case where a relatively serviceable, although less than ideal, filling already exists, postponing a crown may make a reasonable approach.
+- In the case where a relatively serviceable, although less than ideal, filling already exists, postponing a crown may make a reasonable choice.

-But in cases where decay is already present, or the tooth has broken in a fashion where it traps food and plaque easily and therefore decay is likely to form, delaying your treatment could very well lead to more serious complications and even tooth loss.
+- But in cases where decay is already present or the tooth has broken, delaying your treatment could very well lead to more serious complications and even tooth loss.

 C) Temporize the tooth so crown placement can be delayed.

-In those cases where a tooth that needs a crown has some type of immediate issue that needs to be addressed, it might be possible for a dentist to temporize the tooth, thus allowing for an extended time frame before a crown is finally placed.
+In those cases where a tooth that needs a crown has some type of immediate issue that needs to be addressed, it might be possible for the dentist to temporize the tooth, thus allowing for an extended time frame before a permanent restoration is finally placed.

 If this alternative is chosen, you should ask over what time frame it would be expected that this temporization should remain stable.
 You'll also need to ask about what precautions you should take while the temporary restoration is in place.